-As the teacher helps move your child into an activity, your presence will be less vital.
-Teachers are trained to help ease a child's separation from his/her parent.
-Please listen to the teacher and leave if asked.
-Many times a child will be more likely to get involved with other children when parents are not around.
-Never slip away without telling your child goodbye and reassuring him/her that you will return.
-Feel free to telephone Donna Peters (545-8617) or Barbara Wise (545-8616) or Erin Cole (545-8615).
+As the teacher helps move your child into an activity, they are trained to help ease a child's separation from his/her parent.
+Many times a child will be more likely to get involved with other children with the teacher's quidance.
+Feel free to telephone Donna Peters (545-8617) or Barbara Wise (545-8616) or Erin Cole (545-8615) or Caroline Clark (545-8661).
 If you have concerns about your child's adjustment or to check on your child, we are happy to assist you in any way we can.
-Once a child is settled and secure in his/her surroundings, we encourage you to come, visit, and be an active part of your preschooler's life.

-DAILY TRANSITIONS FOR CHILDCARE
+DAILY TRANSITIONS